maxbre/git_how_to/git_how_to.md

 ## (normal) commit the changes after the stage

-record file snapshot permanently in version history
 ```
 git commit -m "here specify a short message about changes"
 ```
+record file snapshot permanently in version history

 the *commit* records the snapshot set up in the staging process file were committed to the **head* but not in your remote repository yet

 ## (straight) commit the changes without passing through the stage

-it's not necessary to *git add* before the commit
 ```
 git commit -a -m "here specify a short message about this commit"
 ```
+it's not necessary to *git add* before the commit

 ## add a remote repository from the command line

-define a remote repository (namely: origin) at a specified url
 ```
 git remote add origin git://github.com/some_owner/some_renote_repository.git
 ```
+define a remote repository (namely: origin) at a specified url

 ## push from local to remote

-changes in the **head** of the local working copy are sent to the remote repository (upload local commit to remote repository)

 ```
 git push -u origin master
 ```
+changes in the **head** of the local working copy are sent to the remote repository (upload local commit to remote repository)

-that is git push <name_of_remote_repo> >name_of_remote_branch>
+i.e. git push "name_of_remote_repo" "name_of_remote_branch"

 by default the remote repository is called *origin*;
 to note that *origin* is an aliasing in the local system for a repository existing elsewhere (and that alias can be changed): when prompting a push the alias avoid having to type the whole URL

-or just more simply (if everything assumed by default is what you want/need!)

 ```
 git push
 ```
+more simply if everything assumed by default is what you want/need!

 ## check remote repository

-verify the name and the address of remote repository
 ```
 git remote -v
 ```
+verifies the name and the address of remote repository

 ## relocate and remove tracked files

-delete the file from the working directory and stage the deletion

 ```
 git rm file_name
 ```

-delete the file from version control but preserve the file locally
+deletes the file from the working directory and stage the deletion

 ```
 git rm --cached file_name
 ```

-change the file name and prepare for commit
+deletes the file from version control but preserve the file locally

 ```
 git mv old_file_name new_file_name
 ```
+changes the file name and prepare for commit

 ## pull from remote to local

-update local repository to the newest commit in the working directory to fetch and merge remote changes

 ```
 git pull
 ```
+updates local repository to the newest commit in the working directory to fetch and merge remote changes

 which is quivalent to issuing *git fetch* and then *git merge*

 ## compare the local against the remote branch (check differences)